QScience/patterns_server/README.txt

 * Users with 'administer patternentity' permission have full administration access (via "admin/patterns_server").
 * Users with 'upload patternentity' permission can upload pattern files,  accessing "admin/patterns_server/add".
 * Users with 'view patternentity' permission can view the main patterns server page.

+ -- Demo Files --

+ In the visualization folder, there you can find some demo of how to use the visualization mechanism.
+(Check index.html for a working example.)